mtoensing/wp-tgdb-importer/readme.txt

 = 0.2 =

-todo:
-* add platforms to posts.
+* add platforms to posts as terms.
-* add genres to posts
+* add genres to posts as terms.
+* import class of game-api.
+* function to check if title exists and then adding platform.
+* better validation.

 = 0.1 =